DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Three main techniques used to create offsite copies of DB content: electronic vaulting, remote journaling, and remote mirroring
         - **🔥electronic vaulting**: where database backups are moved to a remote site using bulk transfers, but it does not do so in real time.
         - **🔥remote journaling**: data transfers are performed in a more expeditious manner; remote journaling is similar to electronic vaulting in that transaction logs transferred to the remote site are not applied to a live database server but are maintained in a backup device.
 Remote journaling options send logs, rather than full data replicas, to the remote location.
         - **🔥remote mirroring**: the most advanced db backup solution, and the most expensive, with remote mirroring, a live db server is maintained at the backup site; the remote server receives copies of the db modifications at the same time they are applied to the production server at the primary site.
 When you use remote mirroring, an exact copy of the database is maintained at an alternative location.
-You keep the remote copy up to date by executing all transactions on both the primary and remote sites at the same time.
+You keep the remote copy up to date by executing all transactions on both the primary and remote sites at the 📝same time.

 - **Backup Tape Rotation** There are several commonly used tape rotation strategies for backups:
 	- ⚒️the Grandfather-­Father-­Son (GFS) strategy: This is a tiered backup scheme that uses daily (son), weekly (father), and monthly (Grandfather) backup tapes.